HomeDev GuideRecipesAPI Reference

 Consider a search for the word "world" on a page that is translated into Swedish, English, and Akan.
 Optimizely Graph can search all three translated pages and find "world" in all three translations.

-However, because Optimizely Graph does not have a language analyzer for Akan it cannot find the plural of the search term ("worlds"), but can find "worlds" in the Swedish and English translated pages with their language analyzers.
+However, Optimizely Graph does not have a language analyzer for Akan, so it cannot find the plural of the search term (worlds).
+It can find worlds in the Swedish and English translated pages because those languages have analyzers.

 Remove an existing language

-Remove a language from the website by opening the language settings and clearing the Available option.
+Remove a language from the website by opening the language settings and clearing the Available checkbox.